 24 bytes data

-The tunnel destination router removes the GRE encapsulation from each fragment of the original datagram, which leaves two IP fragments of lengths 1476 and 24 bytes.
-These IP datagram fragments will be forwarded separately by this router to the receiving host.
+4. The tunnel destination router removes the GRE encapsulation from each fragment of the original datagram, which leaves two IPv4 fragments of lengths 1476 and 24 bytes.
+These IPv4 datagram fragments are forwarded separately by this router to the receiving host.

 1456 bytes TCP + data